-By the Holy Spirit God calls us to faith in what he has done for us in Jesus Christ.
+By the Holy Spirit, God calls us to faith in what He has done for us in Jesus Christ.
 An important part of our connection with God in faith is the Sacrament of Holy Baptism.

 Scheduling a Baptism